SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

     }
     ....
 ```
-The `AddCloudFoundryAuthentication(Configuration)` method call configures and adds the CloudFoundry OAuth2 authentication service to the service container.
+The `AddCloudFoundryAuthentication(Configuration)` method call configures and adds the Cloud Foundry OAuth2 authentication service to the service container.
 Once in place it can then be referenced and used as middleware during request processing.

-##### 1.2.5 Configure CloudFoundry Authentication
+##### 1.2.5 Configure Cloud Foundry Authentication
 Once you have configured and added the provider to the service container, then the last thing to do is configure the request processing pipeline to use it.

 Below is an example illustrating how to do this: